DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 characters.
 Each Player holds a single deck of 52 cards, with two Fate Cards reserved at the beginning of play.
 Each character has statistics that include total Health Points (HP), Fate Points (FP), and Armor Points (AP).
 Your focus during a session will be balancing the expenditure of all of these resources.

+Absolute values are low in Deck of Adventures to promote speed of play and simplicity of calculations.
+With that in mind, Player controlled Dealers start with 5 HP that scales up based on level and Vitality modifier.
+This makes the max HP 21 at level 10 with a +6 Vitality modifier.
+Armor Points are similarly scaled down, with a maximum of 3.
+Fate Points scale more extremely, but Powers require more of them over time, making the resource stay in balance even as it scales higher.
+Players will leverage all of their resources to survive and succeed in Adventures, and it is up to the GM to make those resources feel strained and tested.

 ### Cards